-• 2-D Ultrasound fetal anthropometry: This test is safer to diagnose any disorders of fetal growth.
-The charts and curves describing the course of several fetal parameters provide information about the way the fetus is growing in relation with gestational age.
-Ultrasound differentiates between symmetric and asymmetric intrauterine growth restriction; moreover, it detects it earlier than clinical measurements.
-Its drawbacks, however, are the cost of the equipment and the fact that it requires trained staff.
+2-D Ultrasound fetal anthropometry This test is safer to diagnose any disorders of fetal growth.

+There are charts and curves describing the course of several fetal parameters that have been developed to provide information about the fetal growth in relation with gestational age.
+Ultrasound allows differentiating symmetric and asymmetric intrauterine growth restrictions; moreover, it detects intrauterine growth impairment earlier than any clinical measurement.
+However, the cost of the equipment and the training requirements may be significant drawbacks.
+In the symmetric intrauterine growth restriction, all the fetal measures are reduced (head girth, length and weight) while in asymmetric growth restriction there is only a reduction of weight (abdominal girth), while length and head girth remain normal.